SARA123879/sara123879/README.md

 My name is Sara and I am an aspiring Data Analyst.
 I am interested in all things Python and Data Science!

-- 🌱 I’m currently learning Python and R.
+- 🌱 I’m currently learning Computer Science in college.
-- 👯 I’m looking to collaborate on data science projects.
+- 👯 I’m looking to collaborate on data science projects or high-impact dashboards using Python, R, and data analysis tools!

 <!--
 **SARA123879/sara123879** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.